 A key concept in recognising how practice may incorporate FLOSS and OAD is understanding the often-segregated roles of the built-environment professional.
-For the modern built-environment professional, their roles are formed through their degree to fulfill public interest (Alexander, 2002), (Moroni, 2018) and social justice (Dadashpoor et al., 2024), with social equity emerging as a necessary feature of just planning outcomes (Deakin, 1999) (Comber et al., 2008).
-That being said, the development of built environment planning as a democratic practice has occurred alongside the profession's increasing technological dependence.
+For the modern built-environment professional, their roles are formed through their degree to fulfill public interest (Alexander, 2002; Moroni, 2018) and social justice (Dadashpoor et al., 2024), with social equity emerging as a necessary feature of just planning outcomes (Deakin, 1999; Comber et al., 2008).
+The development of built environment planning as a democratic practice has occurred alongside the profession's increasing technological dependence.
 As Batty (2021) remarks, planning education and practice have interwoven with digital proficiencies, transforming the field to which professionals must demonstrate expertise in both democratic facilitation and in an expanding array of digital tools (Sabri & Witte, 2023).

 This technological revolution derivates professional identity into distinct roles.
 Howe's (1980) work identifies planners as three distinct role orientations: the technician who provides objective expertise, the politician who mediates interests, and hybridised positions which fuse these approaches to varying degrees.
 Further scholarship (Howe, 1992) demonstrated that the method in which planners determine "public interest" depends on their role orientation, technicians emphasise rational proceduralism and politicians emphasise responsiveness to democratic principles.
-Fox-Rogers & Murphy’s (2015) research reveals that these differences in professional roles are further segregated by the inclusion of technologic planning systems, where practitioners struggle to negotiate emergent professional roles, the technical expert, the democratic facilitator, the policy implementer, and the community advocate.
+Fox-Rogers & Murphy’s (2015) research reveals that these differences in professional roles are further segregated by the inclusion of technologic planning systems, where practitioners struggle to negotiate contemporary professional roles, the technical expert, the democratic facilitator, the policy implementer, and the community advocate.
 Within this paradigm there emerges an ethical Catch-22 for digital built-environment professionals as to play the role of “technical experts” who in many cases, must utilise undemocratic proprietary software, would require relinquishing the principles of the “democratic facilitator” who champions accessibility and transparency.

 A planner committed to public participation who relies exclusively on expensive proprietary tools may exclude community members from meaningful engagement in technical analysis.
 Conversely, a planner who adopts FLOSS tools to increase accessibility may face questions about professional credibility from colleagues or clients who associate legitimacy with industry-standard proprietary platforms.
 These paradoxes reflect Howe's (1992) observation that the ethical decision making of planners is formed by their role orientation where technological choices morph into ethical dilemmas inadvertently determining who can participate in planning processes.
 Albrechts (1991) documents how changing technological landscapes have historically reshaped planning roles, with each technological shift bringing anxieties about deskilling, professionalisation, and the dividing-line between technical know-how and democratic participation.